betula/node-shared/README.md

 ## Isolate Dependency Injection context

 If you want more then one instance of your application with different configuration or with a different overrides of dependencies, you can use `zone`.
 It works using async context for separate Dependency Injection scopes.
 Node.JS async hook will be created only once after the first call of `zone`.
+In each of `zone` section, you can define any overrides, scopes can be nested with inherit overrides.

 ```typescript
 import { zone, provide, resolve } from "node-provide";